Mount Berlin: Local deposits

-Some lava flows feature levees.
-Some fall deposits in the crater rim were confused with lava flows in the past.
+Some lava flows feature levee-like forms at their margins.
+In the past, certain fallout deposits in the crater rim were thought to be lava flows.
 Hyalotuff, obsidian and pumice have been recovered from Mount Berlin.
-Both welded and unwelded, pyroclastic and tuffaceous breccias are present.
+Both welded and unwelded pyroclastic and tuffaceous breccias are present.
 They consist of lava bombs, lithic rocks, obsidian fragments and pumice.
 Hyaloclastite occurs around the base of Mount Berlin.

 Composition

 Most volcanic rocks of Mount Berlin define a trachyte suite, which features both comendite and pantellerite.
 Phonolite is less common.
-Mafic rocks have been reported from flank vents, basanite and hawaiite from Mefford Knoll, benmoreite from the southeastern flank at Wedemeyer Rocks, phonotephrite from Brandenberger Bluff and mugearite without any particular locality.
+Mafic rocks have been reported from flank vents, basanite and hawaiite from Mefford Knoll, benmoreite from the southeastern flank at Wedemeyer Rocks, phonotephrite from Brandenberger Bluff, and mugearite without any particular locality.

 Phenocrysts make up only a small portion of the volume and consist mostly of alkali feldspar, with subordinate apatite, fayalite, hedenbergite and opaque minerals.
 Benmoreite has more phenocrysts, which include anorthoclase, magnetite, olivine, plagioclase, pyroxene and titanaugite.
 Groundmass include basanite, mafic rocks, trachyte and trachy-phonolite.
 Xenoliths are also recorded.

-The magma erupted by Mount Berlin appears to originate in the form of discrete small batches rather than in one large magma chamber.
+The magma erupted from Mount Berlin appears to have originated in the form of discrete small batches rather than in one large magma chamber.
 The composition of volcanic rocks varied between eruptions and probably also during different phases of the same eruption.
 Phonolite was erupted early during volcanic evolution and followed by trachyte during the Quaternary.
-A long term trend in iron and sulfur of the tephras may indicate a long term trend towards more primitive magma compositions.
+A long-term trend in iron and sulfur of the tephras may indicate a tendency towards more primitive magma compositions.